 You either take it or not.

-The governors are gonna have no choice.
+The governors are going to have no choice.

-They're gonna all have to take it.
+They're going to all have to take it.

-There's a provision that allows the federal government to tell the Congress, the legislatures in these states that they have to take the money.
+There's a provision that allows the federal government to tell the Congress, the legislatures in these states, that they have to take the money.

 And whether the governors want to or not, they can be forced to take the whole thing.

-So Scarborough says, Look, we've been talking about how you get Wall Street and the investment community more confident in the banking situation.
+So Scarborough says, look, we've been talking about how you get Wall Street and the investment community more confident in the banking situation.

 Turn that around.

-Well, the first job is to get this uh stimulus package working, and that's sort of why the games that the governor is playing, Governor Gindal and others should stop, and that's what this letter is intended to do.
+Well, the first job is to get this stimulus package working, and that's sort of why the games that the governor is playing, Governor Jindahl and others, should stop.

 You know, the American people want action.

-They realize, and Wall Street does too, that we're in uncharted waters, but they know one thing.
+They realize, and Wall Street does too, that we're in uncharted waters.

 Just saying nothing, saying do nothing, just poking holes at things without trying to do something isn't going to accomplish much.